mtrazzi/quantilizers/README.md

 # Instructions for Hopper-v2

+0) **The goal of this game is to go as far as you can on the right**, using three rotations: the first one is next to the foot, the middle one and a higher one.

 1) After launching ```python gather_data.py```, you should see some mujocopy rendering (see image below).

 2) Press `d` to have "render every frame" set to `Off`, and press `Tab` to have an horizontal camera angle that follows you.